LGBTQ themes in Western animation: The Simpsons

 Series creator Matt Groening, when asked in a 1991 interview if Karl was gay, said "he's whatever you want him to be" and added that including Karl was "beyond any other cartoon," even though some gay viewers were disappointed that the character did not identify himself as gay.
 Groening also said there was a lack of gay characters in cartoons due to "virulent homophobia" in U.S. culture and stated that Karl had an unrequited attraction for Homer.
 Groening was also the cartoonist for the newspaper strip Life in Hell which included a recurring gay couple, named Akbar and Jeff.
 Later episodes would also feature LGBTQ characters and moments.
 Homer would visit a lesbian bar with pink Venus symbols and butch-femme couples, in the December 1994 episode "Fear of Flying", and exclaim, "This lesbian bar doesn't have a fire exit!
 Enjoy your death trap, ladies!", a scene that was a parody of a typical episode of the comedy series Cheers.
 By 1996, the show was said to have a recurring or well-developed LGBTQ character, like other shows on TV at the time.

 A February 16, 1997 The Simpsons episode, titled "Homer's Phobia", featured John Waters, a gay filmmaker, as a gay man who helps Homer Simpson confront his homophobia.
 The episode also pokes at general homophobia in U.S. society as a whole.
-The episode, came during a time there were unspoken limits on what LGBTQ content could be shown on TV, with some arguing that "Homer's Phobia" did more, in terms of awareness and exposing intolerance, than "any live action show at the time."
-Others stated that in the episode Homer learned a "valuable lesson about tolerance" as he said he would okay with any of Bart's lifestyle choices, and that it took on stereotypes and employing them "even when it foregrounds their patent silliness," including visiting a gay steel mill, only respecting John as a gay man after he saves Bart from an angry reindeer.
+The episode came during a time where there were unspoken limits on what LGBTQ content could be shown on TV, with some arguing that "Homer's Phobia" did more, in terms of awareness and exposing intolerance, than "any live action show at the time."
+Others stated that in the episode Homer learned a "valuable lesson about tolerance" as he said he would be okay with any of Bart's lifestyle choices, and that it took on stereotypes and employing them "even when it foregrounds their patent silliness," including visiting a gay steel mill and only respecting John as a gay man after he saves Bart from an angry reindeer.
 One scholar, Stephen Tropiano, even rated it as one of the funniest sitcom episodes with LGBTQ themes.